 When you load the model, it also initializes some parameters that several blocks share.

 You can view the MSK signal via the Constellation Diagram blocks at the different stages.
-This provides a compelling visual rendition of the recovery algorithms in action, especially as you turn the algorithms on and off using the three control switches.
+This provides a compelling visual rendition of the recovery algorithms in action, especially as you turn the algorithms on and off using the two control switches.

 Scatter plot of received signal:

-Scatter plot of signal after timing and carrier frequency recovery:
+Scatter plot of signal after timing recovery:

 You can also reset the BER computation after the signal has reached a steady state.